eAvio/nova-attach-many/readme.md

 - `->showRefresh()` Request the resources again
 - `->showSubtitle()` Show the resource's subtitle
 - `->help('<b>Tip:</b> help text')` Set the help text
+- `->exclusiveItems([1,2,3])` Make listed IDs exclusive: if one is selected, no others can be selected at the same time

 ### All Options Demo
 <img src="https://user-images.githubusercontent.com/29180903/53781117-6978ee80-3ed5-11e9-8da4-d2f2408f1ffb.png" width="75%"/>